 Who we work with….

-Nomad works with young people age 14-25 years old and our young leaders are up to 35 years old from a refugee and migrant background.
+NOMAD works with young leaders who are from a refugee and migrant background.
 The majority of us were and some still are fleeing from conflict and war within our motherland.
 We are the first generation of “Refugee Diaspora” from this Nomad has developed into a vibrant network of young people who originate from Sudan, Romania, Somalia, Nigeria, Bangladesh, Sri Lanka, India, Vietnam, Poland, Morocco, Syria, Iraq, Cape Verde, Portugal, Afghanistan, Pakistan, United Kingdom, China, Congo, Ethiopia, Gambia, Ghana and Bulgaria taking initiatives to help make positive change in their own lives and the wider community.
 Another element of our work is to create a space where true integration can take place.
 Within this we recognize the importance of training and supporting our young leaders in order to lead their own work with their peers.

 Our Programme Approach: